astockwell/cli_gem_example/README.md

 # GemExample

-An example of building a new gem from scratch with Bundler 1.9 and Thor 0.19
+An example of building a new gem from scratch with Bundler 1.9 and Thor 0.19.

+Referenced by the accompanying [blog post](http://astockwell.com/blog/2015/04/command-line-ruby-gem-thor-2015/).

 ## Steps: